Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Introduction

-In this paper, we propose a domain-agnostic training framework to make any time series Transformer into a Concept Bottleneck Model using time-series specific, yet domain-agnostic concepts, as shown in Figure \ref{fig:overview}.
-The first concept is a simple linear surrogate model which is trained on forecasting the same data.
-Due to its linear nature, the model's predictions are easier to interpret.
-The second concept is timestamp information provided with the time series data.
+In this paper, we propose a training framework to make any time series transformer into a Concept Bottleneck Model using time-series specific, yet domain-agnostic concepts, as shown in Figure \ref{fig:overview}.
 A key aspect of our training framework is to leave the model's architecture intact, while encouraging the learned representations to be similar - but not identical - to the interpretable concepts.
-We use Centered Kernel Alignment to measure the similarity of the bottleneck components with the interpretable concepts, and include it in the training objective.
-This aspect distinguishes our set-up from the CBM by \cite{koh_concept_2020}, which solves the down-stream task by applying a regressor or classifier to the interpretable concepts.
+We measure similarity with Centered Kernel Alignment (CKA; \citealp{kornblith_similarity_2019}) and include it in the loss function.
+The first concept is a simple, linear surrogate model and the second is time information (e.g. hour-of-day).
+Note that we propose a \textit{global} interpretability method, which improves identifying and localizing high-level concepts in the model's internal mechanisms, and is not comparable to local post-hoc interpretability methods such as SHAP, LIME, or attention-based visualizations which explain individual predictions.